ArkLiu/arkliu.github.io/posts/2023/11/databricks-user-group-management.md

 repository.
 This will make the workflow more transparent and easier to share the provisioning responsibility with other teams as the end user does not need Databricks access to update the YAML file.

+After the YAML file is read, we need to convert the email to user id so we can communicate with Databricks API.

 ```python
 res = session.get(